 If the day is hot and dry, the sand can be rather cumbersome to walk on, but if you start after a light rain shower or a morning dew, then the dense sand will allow you to go much further and climb to some of the summits.
 The secret is to simply follow the ridges (and the crowds) as the best means to climb the dunes.

 Once you’re on the top of one dune, you can turn around and see MORE behind you.
-That ridge of trees just beyond the sand is the Medano Creek – a season river that flows from snow melt.
+That ridge of trees just beyond the sand is the Medano Creek – a seasonal river that flows from snowmelt.